Frequently Asked Questions

 consumables, and any repairs among 3–6 drivers.
 Arrive-and-drive teams set their own seat prices.

-Plan for safety gear upfront — don’t skimp on helmet and suit.
+Plan for safety gear upfront - do not skimp on helmet and suit.

-Most weekends include registration/tech, a driver meeting, and one or two endurance races
+Most weekends include registration and tech, a driver meeting, and one or two endurance races

 (7–24 hours total).
 Teams rotate drivers through stints with fuel and tire service per BCCR procedures.